Gagné’s Nine Events of Instruction

 An example of step 2 of Gagné's 9 Events of Instruction.

-The second step in a well-crafted lesson involves telling students what they can expect to learn.
-It is also important to explain how this soon-to-be-learned knowledge can be applied in real life.
-Students will likely be more engaged in the lesson if they believe what they are learning has practical application outside of the classroom.
+The second step in a well-crafted lesson is to tell students what they can expect to learn and how this knowledge can be applied in real life.
+Students will likely be more engaged if they believe what they are learning has practical application outside of the classroom.

 An example of step 3 of Gagné's 9 Events of Instruction.